Opening an Escrow

 for opening a savings account.

 Advise your buyers that they will be asked how they wish to hold title.
-First American
+A Title Company

-to advise them on this.
-If after reviewing the flyer they are unsure, have them consult with an attorney or CPA.
+on this.
+If after reviewing the flyer they are unsure, consult with an attorney or CPA to decide how to take Title.

-the buyers talk to a hazard insurance agent early along the way.
-Tell the buyer to give the escrow information (escrow number,
+the buyers talk to a fire hazard insurance agent early along the way.
+Tell the buyer to give the escrow information (escrow

-escrow officer’s name, phone number etc.) to the insurance agent.
+number, escrow officers name, phone number etc.) to the insurance agent.
 Please also give the name and phone number of the

 Issues to Consider